 A number of immunizations are required by state law for students admitted to public school.
 Evidence of receiving these immunizations or a letter of medical or religious objection is required before starting school.
-Your child could be suspended from attending school if the required proof of immunizations or objection is not given to the school.
+Your child could be excluded from attending school with other students if the required proof of immunizations or objection is not given to the school.